redpesk-core/afb-app-manager/docs/3-permissions.md

   Forbids services to provide its API through D-Bus.
 - urn:AGL:permission::system:run-by-default
   Starts automatically the application.
 Example: home-screen.
+- urn:AGL:permission::partner:scope-platform
+  Install the service at the scope of the platform.
+- urn:AGL:permission::system:capability:keep-all
+  Keep all capabilities for the service.
+Note that implementing that permission is not mandatory or can be adapted for the given system.
 - <http://tizen.org/privilege/internal/dbus>
   Permission to use D-Bus.